-During this term the children will be covering the following units: number and place value, addition and subtraction, shape, measurement, multiplication and division, time and fractions.
+During this term the children will be covering the following units: number and place value, properties of shape, measurement – including money and mass and fractions and statistics.

-Our unit during the autumn term is Living Things.
+Our topic during the spring term is Plants and Animals.
 Through this unit, children will also learn to work scientifically.

-Children will be taught Algorithms and how to program the Roamer.
-There will also be opportunities to consolidate ICT skills during other subjects, when the class have the use of the laptops.
+Children will be taught programming through Scratch.
+Internet Safety will also be addressed.
+There will be opportunities to consolidate ICT skills during other subjects, when the class have the use of the laptops.

 Personal, Social and Health Education:

-Following the SEAL scheme of work, children will work through units that cover New Beginnings and Getting On and Falling Out.
+Following the SEAL scheme of work, children will work through units that cover ‘Say No to Bullying’ and ‘Going for Goals’.

-Maths, English and spellings homework will be set on a Friday, for completion by the following Wednesday.
+Maths, English and spellings to be set on Friday for completion by the following Wednesday.
 Other subject areas may be given.